-- Accurately discern human performance, discriminating between a safe and an unsafe environment and between therapeutic and non-therapeutic behavior and contexts. - Perceive, assimilate, and integrate information.
+- Accurately observe human performance, discriminating between a safe and an unsafe environment and between therapeutic and non-therapeutic behavior and contexts. - Individuals must perceive, assimilate, and integrate information.

 Communication Skills

 Overview: Effective communication is critical for students to build relationships with faculty, fellow graduate students, coworkers, clients, and their significant others in students' various roles of learner, colleague, consultant, and leader.
 An occupational therapy student must possess the ability to: